Max Nardit

 Beetroot v1.6.1 — The Keyboard Rewrite Nobody Saw

-A complete rewrite of how Beetroot handles keyboard input in no-focus mode.
-Plus a refreshed preview panel with arrow navigation, and fixes for every bug users reported in v1.6.0.
+Beetroot v1.6.1: keyboard input rewritten for no-focus mode, refreshed preview panel with arrow navigation, fixes for v1.6.0 regressions.

 Two days after releasing v1.6.0 with the no-focus window, users started reporting problems.
 Arrows didn't work right away.
 Notes couldn't be edited.
 Switching filters took 2-3 seconds.
 Alt+T only worked sometimes.